Maryjanee/Doctors-Hub/README.md

-# Doctors hub
+# Doctors Hub

-## What is this project about?
  Doctors Hub is an application in which users can book an appointment with a doctor based on their needs and the specialization of the doctors.

 Users can:
 - Sign up, log in and sign out.
-- Check the out all doctors
+- Check a list  of all doctors to book appointments with
-- Book an test appointment with a doctor of their choice
+- Book an appointment with a doctor of their choice
 - Check all of their appointments.
+- Delete their appointment(s)

 ## Built with: